Ty France Player Props: Mariners vs. Athletics

 Ty France At The Plate

-- He has hit a long ball in 6.3% of his games this year, and 1.4% of his plate appearances.
+- He has gone deep in 6.3% of his games this season, and 1.4% of his chances at the plate.

-- In 31.3% of his games this year, France has had at least one RBI.
-He's picked up more than one in 10.4% and driven in three or more of his team's runs in one contest.
+- France has picked up an RBI in 31.3% of his games this season, with more than one RBI in 10.4% of his games.
+He has also driven in three or more runs in one contest.

 - He has scored in 22 games this year, with multiple runs five times.